 In the degree programmes in psychology, logopedics and translational medicine, all teaching in the spring will be provided remotely and using alternative learning methods.

-In the Degree Programme in Medicine, the most important clinical studies requiring direct patient contact will be organised in accordance with the decision made by the Hospital District of Helsinki and Uusimaa (HUS) on 17 March (in Finnish only).
-Simulation lab teaching will be provided.
-The practical course in anaesthesia will be replaced with simulation teaching.
-Efforts will be made to arrange the clinical service periods at hospitals in accordance with the teaching programme.
-Should the traineeship period be cancelled due to the operations of the traineeship organisation, the traineeship will be substituted with simulation and other teaching supporting practical skills.
+In the Degree Programme in Medicine, the most important clinical studies requiring direct patient contact will be organised in accordance with the teaching programme and the relevant decision made by the Hospital District of Helsinki and Uusimaa (HUS) on 17 March (in Finnish only).
+The practical course in anaesthesia will be replaced with simulation teaching in a skills workshop.
+Clinical service periods at hospitals will be organised as intensive courses lasting two weeks.
+All students will be provided with a traineeship placement.
 Teaching can be provided for groups of no more than 10 participants.
 Other teaching on offer will be provided using remote connections.

-Instructions for examinations: Examinations, including resits and make-up examinations, will be arranged remotely in, e.g. the Examinarium facilities, or using another alternative completion method until 31 May 2020.
+Instructions for examinations: Examinations, including resits and make-up examinations, will be arranged remotely (in for example Moodle) or in the Examinarium facilities, or using another alternative completion method until 31 August 2020.
 The Examinarium facilities remain open until further notice.
 Teachers should contact the Faculty Examination Services at email@example.com with any questions concerning examinations.

 Instructions for teachers: Coordinate any teaching rearrangements with the course coordinator.
 Prepare to provide alternative methods for teaching, learning and completion as well as independent study for your courses (including examinations).
 Inform your students of any changes using, for example, Moodle.
 Also inform the degree programme director and education planning officer or academic affairs coordinator of the changes.